mysociety/composite_uk_imd/readme.md

 ## What are the indexes of multiple deprivation?

 For each nation in the UK, the relevant statistics authority has created a ranking of multiple deprivation that ranks small census areas (LSOAs in England/Wales, DZs in Scotland and SOA in Northern Ireland).
-There is no equivilent ranking of areas across the entire UK.
+There is no equivalent ranking of areas across the entire UK.

 These indexes are independent and cannot be directly compared.
 These measures are not directly comparable because the underlying indicators and the method used to combine them are different in each case.
 Additionally data is collected at different times for each index.
 It is not directly possible to take a DataZone from Scotland and see where it would fit inside the deprivation measure in England.